Know Your Risks

 Have condomless sexual contact

-Have sex with multiple partners
+Have sex with multiple partners or a partner with multiple partners

 Have sex with anonymous partner(s) or met partner(s) on an app/online